A Note on the Hausdorff Distance between Norm Balls and their Linear Maps: Hausdorff Distance between Unit Norm Balls

 which has a difference of convex (DC) objective.
 In fact, the objective is nonconvex (the difference of convex functions may or may not be convex in general) because it admits multiple global maximizers and minimizers.
-To understand this, let us first ease the notation by setting $p:=p_{2}^{\prime}$ and $q := p_{1}^{\prime}$.
-Next rewrite \eqref{HausdorffbetnNormBalls} as

 The objective in \eqref{HausdorffbetnNormBallsFinal} is invariant under the plus-minus sign permutations among the components of the unit vector $\bm{y}$.
 There are $2^{d}$ such permutations feasible in $\mathbb{R}^{d}$ which implies that the landscape of the objective in \eqref{HausdorffbetnNormBallsFinal} has $2^{d}$ fold symmetry.
-In other words, the feasible set is subdivided into $2^{d}$ sub-domains as per the sign permutations among the components of $\bm{y}$, and the "sub-landscapes" for these sub-domains are identical.
+In other words, the feasible set is subdivided into $2^{d}$ sub-domains as per the sign permutations among the components of $\bm{y}$, and the``sub-landscapes" for these sub-domains are identical.

-Since $\|\bm{y}\|_{q} \leq \|\bm{y}\|_{p}$ for $1 \leq p < q < \infty$, hence $0 \leq \delta$.
+Since $\|\bm{y}\|_{q_1} \leq \|\bm{y}\|_{q_2}$ for $ 1 \leq q_2 < q_1 \leq \infty$, hence $0 \leq \delta$.
 The \emph{global minimum} value of the objective in \eqref{HausdorffbetnNormBallsFinal} is zero, which is achieved by any scaled basis vector, i.e., by $\bm{y}^{\rm{min}}:=\alpha\bm{e}_{k}\in\mathbb{R}^{d}$ for any $k\in\llbracket d\rrbracket$ and arbitrary $\alpha\in\mathbb{R}\setminus\{0\}$.
 These $\bm{y}^{\rm{min}}$ comprise uncountably many global minimizers for \eqref{HausdorffbetnNormBallsFinal}.

 We can compute the \emph{global maximum} value achieved in \eqref{HausdorffbetnNormBallsFinal} using the norm inequality